apache/stanbol/entityhub/indexing/dbpedia/README.md

 and can be reused for subsequent indexing processes.

-To avoid (re)importing of already imported resources one need to remove such RDF files from the "indexing/resources/rdfData" or - typically the better option - rename the "rdfData" folder after the initial run.
+To avoid (re)importing of already imported resources one need to remove such RDF files from the "indexing/resources/rdfdata" or - typically the better option - rename the "rdfdata" folder after the initial run.

 It is also safe to: